 Research affirms that Fibrin mechanically seals annular tears, restoring disc strength to normal.
 Strength is maintained as Fibrin is naturally replaced, molecule per molecule, with normal disc tissue (collagen Type I and II) over the months following the Discseel® Procedure.

-The seventh refinement is valuable to most researchers studying stem cells, PRP and other regenerative biologics, because its been shown that those biologics often quickly leak from human and animal discs.
+The seventh refinement is valuable to most researchers studying stem cells, PRP, and other regenerative biologics, because it has been shown that those biologics often quickly leak from human and animal discs.
 However, the seventh refinement seals the annulus fibrosus in the usual manner of the Discseel Procedure, but it’s sealed for the primary purpose of better containing other introduced regenerative biologics into the sealed discs, preventing them from leaking through annular tears.
 This potentially increases the ability of these biologics to heal discs by containing them in discs, or they may act synergistically with Fibrin, accentuating Fibrin’s healing properties appreciated during the natural healing process.